daniel a rios

 About Me

-I've been working professionally as a Web Developer since 2016, and am currently working at infarm in Berlin.
+I've been working professionally as a Web Developer since 2016, and am currently working at thermondo in Berlin.
 I've been programming in Python since 2012, and with Django since 2014.

-My main interests lie in Web Technologies and Data Retrieval.
+My main interests lie in the use of hypertext to retrieve Data and information.

 Open Source: